Risks and Costs Associated with Investment Trusts

 The prices of securities may fluctuate significantly due to various factors such as the political and economic situation in the country or region being invested in, the performance of the company issuing the shares, and market supply and demand.
 Investments in emerging markets are subject to the risk of greater fluctuations in securities prices due to political and economic uncertainties, underdeveloped market infrastructure (including payment and settlement systems), the absence of information disclosure systems and regulations implemented by supervisory authorities, large fluctuations in exchange rates, restrictions on remittances to foreign countries, and other factors.
 In addition to that, the prices of public and corporate bonds in emerging markets are more volatile than those found in developed countries, meaning that the risk of default may also be greater.

-Therefore, the principal amount which investors (beneficiaries) invest is not guaranteed, and they may experience losses due to a decline in the principal value of bonds, which may fall below par.
+Therefore, the principal amount which investors (beneficiaries) invest is not guaranteed, and they may incur losses due to a decline in the net asset value, which may fall below the amount originally invested.
 See "Investment Risk" in the Investment Trusts Manual (Prospectus) for more information.

 Costs Associated with Investment Trusts